 That was another step where the viral posts went wrong.
 They attempted to convince people to calculate voter turnout by finding roughly 60 to 65% of what they framed as eligible voters (but erroneously called registered voters).
 For example, Binney tweeted:

 With 212 Million registered voters and 66.2% voting,140.344 M voted.
 Now if Trump got 74 M, that leaves only 66.344 M for Biden.
 These numbers don’t add up to what we are being told.
 Lies and more Lies!

 In short, he and other conspiracy theorists alleged Biden claimed millions more votes than was possible if only some 140 million people voted in the 2020 presidential election, though they did not refute Trump’s widely published total of 74 million votes from the same sources as Biden’s 81 million tally.

 In sum, basic arithmetic to calculate voter turnout would not show “extra” ballots for Biden or millions more votes than eligible voters if the posts would have correctly framed the number of “registered voters” as the percentage of people who voted within the sum of eligible voters.
 Below you can see the differences between calculations by Binney, as well as the viral meme (first image in this report), and the correct formula for determining voter turnout:

-- Binney’s allegation: 212 million divided by 66.2% to supposedly determine 140 million people submitted ballots.
+- Binney’s allegation: Binney takes 66.2% of 212 million to arrive at the conclusion that 140 million people submitted ballots.
 Of that total, 74 million people voted for Trump, leaving only about 66 million votes possible for Biden.
 But elections officials and the news media reported Biden received more than 81 million votes.

 - The viral meme’s allegation: 133 million people were eligible to vote and an unknown fraction within that total submitted ballots.
 Of that proportion less than 133 million, 74 million people voted for Trump, leaving up to 59 million votes possible for Biden.
 That was 22 million less than Biden’s actual tally.